MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/imapitable-sorttable.md

 If you are sorting on a column that contains a multivalued property without the MVI_FLAG flag set, the column's values are treated as a completely ordered tuple.
 A comparison of two multivalued columns compares the column elements in order, reporting the relation of the columns at the first inequality, and returns equality only if the columns being compared contain the same values in the same order.
 If one column has fewer values than the other, the reported relation is that of a null value to the other value.

-## Notes to Callers
+## Notes to callers

 **SortTable** operates synchronously unless you set one of the flags.
 If you set the TBL_BATCH flag, **SortTable** postpones the sort operation unless you request the data.
 If the TBL_ASYNC flag is set, **SortTable** operates asynchronously, potentially returning before the completion of the operation.

 Call the [IMAPITable::Abort](imapitable-abort.md) method to stop an asynchronous operation in progress if your sort must be done immediately.
 If **SortTable** cannot continue because one or more asynchronous operations on the table are in progress, it returns MAPI_E_BUSY.